skokielibrary/spl-content/_content/eileen/about--borrowing-fees.markdown

 ##Loan Periods and Fees
 [Loan table]()
+###Account Information
+If you move, promptly update your address at the west checkout desk.
+Provide the library with an email address and we will notify you two days ahead of your due date.
+Overdue and reserve notifications will also come to you by email.
 ##Using Your Account
 ###Renewing an Item
 Most items may be renewed if they have not been requested by another customer or have not reached their maximum renewal.
 Some items may not be renewed.
 Renewable items may be renewed by calling (847) 673-2675 using a touchtone phone or online by signing into your account.[view my account]()
 ###Reserve an Item
 Circulating materials that are currently checked out or on order may be reserved by Skokie Public Library cardholders in person, over the telephone or via the library's catalog [library catalog]() Skokie Public Library cardholders may also use LINKin [LINKin catalog]()to request items that are not available for checkout at Skokie Public Library.
+You may have up to 15 items reserved at any one time.
 ###Other Items Not Available at the Library
 Items not owned by Skokie Public Library or available through LINKin may be requested by Skokie Public Library cardholders through Interlibrary Loan.
 Make a request at any service desk, by phone or online [ILL request form]()
 ###Pick-up Locations